CaCtus491/mariadb-backup/README.md

 Next, let's extract the backup files to create backup directories.
 Due to space and security considerations, this should normally only be done when you are ready to restore the data.

-We can extract the backups by passing the .xbstream backup files to the extract-mysql.sh script.
+We can extract the backups by passing the .xbstream backup files to the extract-mariadb.sh script.
 Again, this must be run by the backup user:

 ```
-$ sudo -u backup extract-mysql.sh *.xbstream
+$ sudo -u backup extract-mariadb.sh *.xbstream

 Extraction complete!
 Backup directories have been extracted to the "restore" directory.